bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | tag           | "grai"     | Tag      | 4 octets  |
 | size          |            | Unsigned | 4 octets  |

-followed by a single field containing the *local_id* of the segment to which the grain belongs:
+followed by a single field containing the *local_id* of the segment to which the grain belongs (and a segment contains grains of a single flow, all using the same *local_id*):

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|